 To give liquid medicine, use the measuring device that came with it.
 Dosing errors can happen if you use a dosing cup that was for a different liquid medicine because the cups often are different sizes or have different markings.
 Also, household teaspoons and tablespoons are not accurate and should NEVER be used for measuring medicine.
 Your pharmacist should give you a special measuring device such as an oral syringe instead.
 If not, ask for one.

+Be prepared with your list of medicines.
 Take your medicine and your medicine and list of medicines with you when you go to the hospital.
 Your doctors, nurses, and pharmacists will need to know what you are taking.

+Do not keep your home medicines at the hospital.
 Once your medical team has reviewed everything, send your medicine home with your family.
 While you are in the hospital you may not need the same medicine.
 Tell your doctor and nurse you want to know the names of each medicine you receive and the reason you are taking it.
 That way, if you are given a different medicine, you will know to ask questions, which might prevent errors

 Look at all of the medicines before you take them.
 If it doesn't look like what you usually take, ask why.
 It might be a generic version, or it might be the wrong medicine.
 Ask the same questions you would ask if you were in the pharmacy.

+Make sure the nurse (and hospital staff) check your hospital ID.
 Do not let anyone give you medicine without checking or scanning your hospital ID bracelet every time.
 This helps prevent you from getting someone else's medicines.

+Let hospital staff know about your allergies.
 Before any test or procedure, ask if it will require any dyes or medicines.
 Remind your nurse and doctor if you have allergies.

+Review your medicine list before leaving the hospital.
 When you are ready to go home, have the doctor, nurse, or pharmacist go over each medicine with you and a family member.
 Update your medicine list from home if any prescriptions change or if new medicines are added.

+Bring your medicine list to your appointment.
 Take your medicine list every time you go to your doctor’s office, especially if you see more than one doctor.
 They might not know about the medicines other doctors prescribed for you.

+Be sure you understand directions for taking any new medicine.
 Ask your doctor to explain what is written on any prescription, including the medicine name and how often you should take it.
 Then when you take the prescription to the pharmacy, you can double check the information on the label.

+Request the doctor writes the purpose of your medicine on your prescription.
 Tell your doctor you want the purpose for the medicine written on the prescription.
 Many medicine names look and sound alike.
 Knowing the purpose helps you and the pharmacist double check the prescription.

+If you are given medicine samples be sure to go over with your doctor and pharmacist.
 If your doctor gives you samples, make sure that they check to be sure that there are no interactions with your other medicines.
 Pharmacies have computers to check for drug interactions and allergies, but when your doctor gives you samples, this important check may be missed.